top of page

 Perhaps my all time favorite combination of wildflowers, blooming together in late April to early May, is that of Bluebells, Red Campion and Greater Stichwort, especially alongside the unfurling spiralling bracken fronds.

 Beneath the plants and animals of this painting, is an infrastructure of hexagonal geometry known as the 'Flower of Life'.
 This patterning is ancient, arising from nature to describe nature - including ourselves - as an interdependant, inter-connected whole.
-It's message is simple:

 'A Symphony of Spring' Original Framed Watercolour Painting